cxindy/cxindy/README.md

-- 👋 Hi, I’m Cindy
+- 👋 Hi, I’m Cindy!
-- 👀 I’m interested in Web Development
+- 👀 A DevOps Consultant who has a keen interest in Web Development.
+- 🐈 Cats Lover.
+- 🤭 Currently trying out everything tbh

 <!---
 cxindy/cxindy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.